theAvoidact.com

 For construction cases generally, the AVOID Act's impact on how Labor Law claims are defended is significant.
 How the AVOID Act reshapes construction litigation provides a broader look at what the statute means for the construction sector.

-The hard cap and the employer exception
+The note-of-issue rule and the employer exception

-Use the deadline calculator to track both the employer exception clock and the standard deadlines for any specific matter.
+Use the deadline calculator to track the employer exception clock and the standard deadlines for any specific matter.
 The compliance checklist includes guidance on building the internal processes that support timely identification of potential grave injury exposure across an active litigation portfolio.

 Stay informed